portainer/portainer-docs/start/upgrade/README.md

 {% endhint %}

 {% hint style="info" %}
-Starting with CE 2.9 and BE 2.10 Portainer is HTTPS enabled by default and uses port `9443` to serve the UI.
+Starting with BE 2.10 Portainer is HTTPS enabled by default and uses port `9443` to serve the UI.
 HTTP can still be enabled on port `9000` if required.
 {% endhint %}

 ## Update order